daniel-koehn/Theory-of-seismic-waves-II/05_2D_acoustic_FD_modelling/README.md

 # 2D acoustic finite-difference modelling

 The 1D acoustic wave equation is very useful to introduce the general concept and problems related to FD modelling.
 However, for realistic modelling and seismic imaging/inversion applications we have to solve at least the 2D acoustic wave equation.
-In the following lessons we will develop a 2D acoustic modelling code, optimize it's performance and apply it to some benchmark problems.
+In the following lessons we will develop a 2D acoustic modelling code, optimize it's performance, apply it to some benchmark problems and calculate sensitivity kernels.

 ## Lecture 5: 2D acoustic finite-difference modelling